pedhos/JS-Summary-For-Beginners/01- JS FUNDAMENTAL/01- JS FUNDAMENTAL .md

 # 1.1 use strict

 1. **'use strict'.
-When it is located at the top of a script, the whole script works the “modern” way.**
+When it is located at the top of a script, the whole script works the “modern” way.**1
 2. Please make sure that "use strict" is at the top of your scripts, otherwise strict mode may not be enabled.

 ### - Variables